emersunn/getInstalledApps/README.md

 1. Save the script as a file named app_tracker.py (or any other name you prefer).

 2. Create a CSV file named excluded_apps.csv in the same directory as the script.
 This file should contain the names of the apps you want to exclude from the generated list.
-The first line should be a header with the name name, and each subsequent line should contain one app name.
+The first line should be a header with "name", and each subsequent line should contain one app name.
 For example:

 ```
 name